-Community Assessment and Coordination of Safety (CACS) Overview
+Overview: The 4 core components of the Community Assessment and Coordination of Safety (CACS) ® platform

 Perform a thorough risk assessment

-This Risk Assessment has been created from well known, evidenced-based suicide assessments including SAMHSA's SAFE-T assessment and The Columbia Scale (C-SSRS) to support persons at risk of suicide.
+This risk assessment has been adapted from well known, evidenced-based suicide assessments including SAMHSA's SAFE-T assessment and The Columbia-Suicide Severity Rating Scale (C-SSRS) to support persons at risk of suicide.
 An algorithm is used to determine level of risk for consideration in next steps of safety and treatment planning.

 Risk results reflect data entered when engaging a person at risk of suicide and should be considered a secondary tool to clinical judgment.

 Resources reflect mental health support, hospitals, substance use programs, shelters, Medicaid providers and low-cost services state-wide.
-We currently collaborate with Colorado Crisis Services (formerly Rocky Mountain Crisis Partners) to maintain 1,021 resources reflecting current information with updates last on 11-13-2017.
+We initially collaborated with Colorado Crisis Services (formerly Rocky Mountain Crisis Partners) to maintain 1,020 resources reflecting current information with updates last on

 Engage individuals in safety planning to support coordination and well-being

-This safety plan template is a blending of a discharge summary from hospital level of care, crisis response, and a Wellness Recovery Action Plan (WRAP) from Colorado Mental Wellness Network.
+This safety plan template is a blending of a discharge summary from hospital level of care, crisis response, and SAMHSA's Wellness Recovery Action Plan (WRAP).